adobe/helix-pipeline/README.md

 #### Common Extension Points

-The creation of extension points are the responsibility of the pipeline author, but in order to standardize extension points, following common names have been established:
+The creation of extension points is the responsibility of the pipeline author, but in order to standardize extension points, the following common names have been established:

 - `fetch` for the pipeline step that retrieves raw content, i.e. a Markdown document
 - `parse` for the pipeline step that parses the raw content and transforms it into a document structure such as a Markdown AST